ShambhaviBansode/sky130-cmos-inverter-design/05_CMOS_inverter_transient_(delay)_analysis/screenshots/README.md

 # Screenshots

-This folder contains the screenshots used in the **05** module of the **Sky130 CMOS Inverter Design** project.
+This folder contains the screenshots used in **Part 05 – CMOS Inverter Propagation Delay Analysis** of the **Sky130 CMOS Inverter Design** project.

-The images document the complete workflow of the experiment, including:
+The screenshots document the complete workflow of transient delay analysis, including:

-- Circuit schematic and simulation setup
-- Netlist generation
+- CMOS inverter schematic used for delay analysis
+- Editing the pulse input source (`source.sym`)
+- Updating the simulation code block for transient analysis
+- Generated SPICE netlist
+- Ubuntu terminal and Xterm used to launch the project
-- NgSpice simulation window
+- NgSpice transient simulation window
-- Waveform plots and analysis
+- Input voltage (`VIN`) waveform
+- Output voltage (`VOUT`) waveform
-- Measurement results
+- Measurement of propagation delay (`tPHL`) using NgSpice
-- Intermediate design steps
-- Final output and observations

-These screenshots are referenced throughout the main `README.md` of this module to provide a clear visual explanation of the design and simulation process.
+These images are referenced throughout the module's `README.md` to provide a step-by-step visual explanation of the propagation delay analysis performed using **Xschem**, **NgSpice**, and the **Sky130 Open-Source PDK**.